There are lots of people that you could talk to about your mental health including friends, family and partners.

 - Get some sleep - you should aim for about 8 hours every night!
 A lack of sleep not only causes tiredness but has been associated with mental health problems.

 - Remember the good – try to get into the habit of ending your day on a positive, spend some time laughing.

 - Take some ‘me’ time - being a student does mean revision, coursework and exams, but try to take regular breaks.
-Take a walk to the beach, bake a cake, spend some time laughing with friends or watching your favourite film.

 - Talk about it – it’s important to know where you can go for help, make sure you know who to talk to if you need to.